weiyedeng/weiyedeng.github.io/_pages/about.md

 My work has also been generously supported by multiple institutions, including the [APSA Doctoral Dissertation Research Improvement Grant (DDRIG) Program](https://apsanet.org/programs/doctoral-dissertation-research-improvement-grants/), the [Institute of Human Studies](https://www.theihs.org/), and the [Weidenbaum Center on the Economy, Government, and Public Policy](https://wc.wustl.edu/).

 Prior to my PhD journey, I earned a Bachelor of Science in [Global China Studies (GCS)](https://www.shss.ust.hk/ug/major/gcs/) from [the Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/) and a Bachelor of Art in [Economics](https://www.waseda.jp/fpse/pse/en/) from [Waseda University](https://www.waseda.jp/top/en/) in 2020.
-My undergraduate study was fully funded by the Ho & Ho Foundation and the [Bai Xian Asia Insitute (BXAI)](https://www.bxai.org/).
+My undergraduate study was fully and generously funded by the Ho & Ho Foundation and the [Bai Xian Asia Insitute (BXAI)](https://www.bxai.org/).

 Please feel free to reach me at [weiye.deng@wustl.edu](weiye.deng@wustl.edu).